microsoft/CCF/sphinx/source/start_network.rst

     {"commit":13,"global_commit":12,"id":0,"jsonrpc":"2.0","result":{"completed":true,"id":1},"term":2}

 The Lua application is successfully registered once a :term:`quorum` of members have accepted the proposal (``"result":true"``).

-.. warning:: Once the network is open, it is still possible for members to update the Lua application using the same command.
-Note that the previous RPC handlers that are not explicitly updated in the new version of the application will still be available.

 Open a network
 ~~~~~~~~~~~~~~